TEXAS STATE LAWS

 Effective: September 1, 2025 for many provisions (requests received on or after that date) (Texas Attorney General)

-Government bodies must annually notify the Texas Attorney General’s office by October 1 of each year of their mailing address & email address for receiving public information requests.
+What it does: Government bodies must annually notify the Texas Attorney General’s office by October 1 of each year of their mailing address & email address for receiving public information requests.
 (Texas Attorney General)

 AG’s office must maintain a public database of those contact methods.
 (Texas Attorney General)